SAFETAG/SAFETAG/content/methods/preparation.md

   - Data Security Standards
   - Sensitive Data & Information Guides
   - Incident Handling Resources
+operational_security: >
+  * **Prepare Systems:** Update and test your systems, A/V and audit tools[^latest_version_of_tools], prepare storage devices and systems to reflect the required operational security, and ensure you have power supply adapters, cables and relevant adapters, usb drives, external wireless cards and any other equipment needed for testing.

+  * **Prepare for Travel:** Check travel logistical needs -- visa, letter of invitation, travel tickets and hotel reservations.
+Note that some visas can take significant effort and may require the auditor to be without a passport while they are being processed.

+  * Carefully consider packing needs and explanations [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]
+info_required: []
-outputs: >2
+outputs: >-
   * An agreement with the organisation to receive the audit including scope, timeframe, confidentiality clauses, operational security measures or minimums, and points of contact.
-   * Any Visas or paperwork needed, plus travel arragements (tickets, hotels) for auditor travel.
-   * A travel kit. [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]

   * Systems updated and ready for testing.

   * A custom password dictionary [^password_dictionary_resources] (if password cracking activities expected).

   * Risks to host and auditor conducting a SAFETAG audit.

   * Modifications to the audit plan as necessary.
-operational_security: >

-  * **Prepare for Travel:** Check travel logistical needs -- visa, letter of invitation, travel tickets and hotel reservations.
-Note that some visas can take significant effort and may require the auditor to be without a passport while they are being processed.

-  * **Prepare Systems:** Update and test your systems, A/V and audit tools[^latest_version_of_tools], prepare storage devices and systems to reflect the required operational security, and ensure you have power supply adapters, cables and relevant adapters, usb drives, external wireless cards and any other equipment needed for testing. [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]

-  * Carefully consider packing needs and explanations
-info_required: []
+  In case audit involves travel:

+  * Any Visas or paperwork needed, plus travel arragements (tickets, hotels) for auditor travel.

+  * A travel kit. [^travel_kit_appendix]^,^[^NIST_SP_800-115-travel_prep]
 info_provided: []
-purpose: >
+title: Preparation
+method_icon: /img/preparation_icon.png
-  A SAFETAG audit has a short time frame.
-Preparation is vital to ensure that time on the ground is not spent negotiating over the audit scope, updating the auditors systems, searching for missing hardware, or refreshing oneself with the SAFETAG framework.
-To that end negotiations with the host organization help reveal if the organization has the capacity to undertake the audit and respond to its findings.
+purpose: A SAFETAG audit has a short time frame.
+Preparation is vital to ensure that time on the ground is not spent negotiating over the audit scope, updating the auditor's systems, searching for missing hardware, or refreshing oneself with the SAFETAG framework.
+Preparatory discussions with the host organization help reveal if the organization has the capacity to undertake the audit and respond to its findings.
 preparation: ""
 ---